Earning A Fair Child Support Arrangement

 Every child has the right to receive material support from both parents.
 Child support is calculated based on an equation set forth in Georgia’s family law statutes.

-At Claridge Law Firm, we understand the importance of family law matters.
-Our lawyers provide personal, experienced and cost-effective representation to help make sure our clients’ right are protected and their children receive the support they deserve.
+At Claridge Law Firm LLC, we understand the importance of family law matters.
+Our lawyers provide personal, experienced and cost-effective representation to help make sure our clients’ rights are protected and their children receive the support they deserve.

 In the past, child support in Georgia was calculated solely as a percentage of the paying parent’s income.
 Now, child support calculations factor in both parents’ incomes as well as the child’s health insurance and certain aspects of the child custody arrangement.
 You should speak with a lawyer to find out how this will affect your specific situation.